oops-moment/DS_SEM6/Assignment 1/2021101075/readme.md

 ## 2. Total Message Complexity
    - The primary communication operations are MPI_Bcast and MPI_Send/MPI_Recv.
-   - MPI_Bcast is used to broadcast the matrix dimensions and data to all processes, which has a message complexity of O(N*2).
+   - MPI_Bcast is used to broadcast the matrix dimensions and data to all processes, which has a message complexity of O(P). ( P are total number of processes here)
-   - Message complexity is influenced by the number of processes and the data exchanged.
-In this case, it's proportional to the size of the adjacency matrix.
+   - Message complexity is influenced by the number of processes.

 ## 3. Space Requirements
    - The space complexity is determined by the memory used by each process.